Penn State’s Institutes of Energy and the Environment (IEE) has five strategic research themes of focus (listed alphabetically):

 Health and the Environment Seed Grant

-In 2017, the decision to separate the Health and Environment theme from the original seed grant program was made.
+In 2017 and 2018, the Health and Environment theme had its own call.
 To help increase the seed grant's impact and reach, IEE partnered with several Penn State partners:

 To assist researchers with the application process, IEE typically broadcast webinars that provide details and answers questions on the RFP process.